Germaine de Randamie: Personal life

 De Randamie was born in Utrecht to an Afro-Surinamese father and a Dutch mother.
+Drag Race Holland alumn Tabitha is her older brother.

 De Randamie is a police officer in the Netherlands and worked as a psychiatric nurse prior to becoming a police officer.

 De Randamie knocked out Belgian celebrity Tom Waes who was 40 lbs heavier than her in a boxing match.

 She currently lives in Utrecht with her girlfriend.
 In September 2022, de Randamie announced she was pregnant with the couple's first child.
 On March 20, 2023, de Randamie gave birth to their son.